IDMNYU/synthaccess/MIDItoSpeech/README.md

          - **patchcustom** : read labels from a list of patch names based on a custom global value as the index; assumes **names** points to a 1-dimensional array of strings.
          - **patchbank** : read labels from a 2-dimensional (bank, preset) list of patch names; assumes **names** points to a 2-dimensional array of strings.
          - **patchmultibank** : read labels from a 3-dimensional (single/multi, bank, preset) list of patch names; assumes **names** points to a 3-dimensional array of strings.
+      - **silent** : any value at this parameter will mute the speech for that parameter.
+      - **suffix** : a label to be appended to the readout e.g. to specify a unit (percent, semitones, etc.).
       - **hires** : for NRPN parameters, specifies whether the *value* is 7-bit 0-127 (default - "false"), 14-bit 0-16363 ("true"), or 14-bit interpreted as 0-127 ("MSBonly")
-      - **byte1** : sums the value with a previously stashed first byte (MSB/LSB) before parsing.
-      - **bitshift** : bitshifts the parameter before using it; a positive number shifts left, a negative number shifts right; useful for two-byte (LSB/MSB) data
       - **precision** : number of floating-point decimal places to use when creating speech strings (default: 2).
       - **trunc** : truncate (1) or round (default: 0) fractional values after scaling.
+      - **bitshift** : bitshifts the parameter before using it; a positive number shifts left, a negative number shifts right; useful for two-byte (LSB/MSB) data
+      - **byte1** : sums the value with a previously stashed first byte before parsing.
+         - the value attached to the key is the controller number of the first byte, presumably mapped elsewhere in the JSON with the **byte1** data mode.
       - **range** : array for **intrange** and **floatrange** data modes.
          - index 0 is the minimum output value; 1 is the maximum output value.
       - **map** : array for **intmap** and **floatmap** data modes.